There are five types of membership to the Eclipse Foundation, four for organizations, and one for individuals.

-Enterprise Members are organizations that rely heavily on Eclipse technology as a platform for their internal development projects and/or act strategically building products and services built on, or with, Eclipse.
-These organizations want to influence and particpate in the development of the Eclipse ecosystem.
+Enterprise Members are generally larger organizations (>1,000 employees) that rely heavily on Eclipse technology as a platform for internal development projects and/or act strategically with products and services built on, or with, Eclipse.
+These organizations want to influence and participate in the development of the Eclipse ecosystem. .

 Associate membership is free for non-for-profit organizations, standards bodies, universities, research institutes, media and publishing, government and other organization types as defined by the Eclipse Foundation board of directors.
 All other organizations, including for-profits, may also become Associate Members with annual dues of $5,000USD per year.